LispCookbook/cl-cookbook/emacs-ide.md

 - Fuzzy-search of the REPL history,
 - Fuzzy-search of the _apropos_ documentation.

+#### REPL interactions

+From the SLIME REPL, press `,` to prompt for commands.
+There is completion over the available systems and packages.
+Examples:

+- `,load-system`
+- `,reload-system`
+- `,in-package`
+- `,restart-inferior-lisp`

+and many more.

+With the `slime-quicklisp` contrib, you can also `,ql` to list all systems available for installation.

 ### SLY: Sylvester the Cat's Common Lisp IDE